cwhelchel/hunterlog/README.md

 ![Configuration options](docs/img/config.png)

-Default TX Power is used in logging.
-Put over legal limit if you want.

-FLRIG Host IP and Port:
+*My Callsign* and *My Gridsquare* are your base callsign and home QTH 6 digit Maidenhead gridsquare.
+Your call should also be what your POTA user account is registerd as.

+#### CAT settings
-The app uses FLRIG to handle CAT control.
-These two values are the remote endpoint of the FLRIG instance that's running.
-The default FLRIG port is 12345
+First is a drop down selection of CAT interface types.
+Currently those are FLRIG or RIGCTLD (hopefully more will be added).
+Host and Port are the two needed values are the remote endpoint of the CAT control instance that's running.
+The default FLRIG port is 12345.

-The radio buttons are for the logger.
-Select Default or Log4om to send the basic ADIF data to a remote logger.
-Select AClog if you use AcLog as it has to have the data wrapped in a different command.
-(Default and Log4om do the same thing currently)
+The modes strings are for setting specific modes if your rig needs something besides CW for setting CW mode or something besides USB for FT-x modes.

+#### Logger settings

+The logger settings includes radio buttons for the logger type.
+Select **TCP**  to use a TCP socket (a la Logger32) or **UDP** to use a UDP socket (a la Log4OM).
+These two both send raw ADIF data to the remote endpoint.

+Select **AcLog** if you use N3FJP's AcLog as it has special requirements for the data.

 Remote ADIF Host and port:

 The remote endpoint data to send logged QSOs.
 This computer should be running Logger32, Log4om, AClog, or any other logger that accepts raw ADIF over network connections.

-Select **TCP** for loggers that use a TCP socket (ex: Logger32), **UDP** for loggers that use a UDP (ex: Log4om), or **AcLog** for N3FJP's Amatuer contact logger.
+#### QTH string

+When spotting on the POTA network the RST you put in the QSO entry is added to your spot comment.
+This string is appended directly after the RST sent with a whitespace before it.

 Click save to store the changes.
 Then click the refresh button on the main screen to see your callsign and your configured Gravatar.
 You have a POTA